M4rwaneX/dingooChallenge/README.md

 `Morada completa`,`GPS - Latitude` and `GPS - Longitude`.

 Since I have access to coordinates, I decide to plot the distribution of deliveries by locations:

+Plot 1
 ![Texte alternatif](src/delivery_locations_distribution.PNG)

 And zoomed, we get :

+Plot 1
 ![Texte alternatif](src/delivery_locations_distribution_zoom.PNG)

 The first thing that surprises me is that globaly, we have a huge cluster with some few points that we will have to treat apart.

 We can look for where the density is the highest using a density map :

+Plot 2
 ![Texte alternatif](src/density_heatmap.PNG)

 Not surprisingly, the highest density is near the city center.